Rendryki/Rendryki/README.md

 # **Hi, guys!** 👋🏽

+## ***Currently, I'm giving a break in my developer career and IT studies.
+For personal reasons.
+I do intend to get back at where I stopped one day.
+See you soon!!!***

 ### A few things about me:

 I'm a 19 year old Information Systems student.
 I'm at the beggining of my journey into turning myself a developer, recently I've been focusing on learning the fundaments of Front End Development as a point of start in my academic/professional carreer.

 - 🌱 I’m currently learning React and other JavaScript Libraryes and Frameworks, like Next.js 👨‍💻!